xbeat/Machine-Learning/README.md

 Boosting is an ensemble learning technique that combines multiple weak learners to create a strong predictive model.
 It focuses on iteratively improving model performance by giving more weight to misclassified instances.
 Let's explore how boosting works with Python examples.

+## Unsupervised Anomaly Detection Methods

+Isolation Forest Algorithm

+Isolation Forest is a powerful unsupervised anomaly detection method based on the principle that anomalies are easier to isolate than normal data points.
+It randomly selects a feature and splits data between minimum and maximum values, creating isolation trees where anomalies require fewer splits.

 ## Implementing Neural Networks!
 Beyond the Code

 GPU Memory Optimization in Neural Networks